+<Custom string used to define default rules>

-Default value <custom default="" define="" rules="" string="" to="" used=""></custom> Description Defines the password rules to be enforced if EnablePasswordPolicy is set to True.
-The built-in rules are as follows: Must be at least 8 characters long Must contain at least 1 upper-case letter and at least 1 lower-case letter Must contain at least 1 non-alphabetic character (a number or a symbol) Axiom Software does not provide functionality for customers to change these rules.
+Defines the password rules to be enforced if EnablePasswordPolicy is set to True.
+The built-in rules are as follows:

+- Must be at least 8 characters long - Must contain at least 1 upper-case letter and at least 1 lower-case letter - Must contain at least 1 non-alphabetic character (a number or a symbol)

+Axiom Software does not provide functionality for clients to change these rules.
 If you need to enforce password rules and use different rules, please contact Kaufman Hall Software Support for assistance.

 PlatformUpdateURL

-Default value <url portal="" software="" support="" to=""></url>
+<URL to software support portal>

-Description Defines the URL to check for platform updates.
+Defines the URL to check for platform updates.
 This value should not be manually changed except as directed by Kaufman Hall Software Support.

 ProductUpdateURL

-Default value <blank></blank>

-Description Defines the URL to check for product updates.
+Defines the URL to check for product updates.
 This value should not be manually changed except as directed by Kaufman Hall Software Support.

-ReleaseJobLocksOnN IIAScheduler

-Default value True
+ReleaseJobLocksOnMIAScheduler

-Description Specifies whether Axiom Software can break a Scheduler Server's lock on a job if that server reports as MIA (True/False).
-This should only be disabled on the advice of Kaufman Hall Software Support.
+Specifies whether Axiom Software can break a Scheduler Server's lock on a job if that server reports as MIA (True/False).
+This should only be changed on the advice of Kaufman Hall Software Support.

-RemoteDataConnect ionBatchSize

-Default value 10000
+RemoteDataConnectionBatchSize

-Description Defines the number of rows to be sent in each batch between the Axiom Application Server and the Axiom Cloud Integration Service.
+Defines the number of rows to be sent in each batch between the Axiom Application Server and the Axiom Cloud Integration Service.
 This setting should only be changed on the advice of Kaufman Hall Software Support.

-RestrictSaveAsLocalF orManagedDocs

-Default value False
+RestrictSaveAsLocalForManagedDocs

-Description Specifies whether Save As (Local) is available for managed documents (True/False).
+Specifies whether Save As (Local) is available for managed documents (True/False).
 By default, Save As (Local) is available for eligible documents.

 If you want to remove this option for Axiom managed documents, change this setting to True.
-When a managed document is active, the Save As (Local) option will no longer appear on the Save menu of the Axiom ribbon, or when right-clicking the file tab in the navigation pane.
+When a managed document is active, the Save As (Local) option will no longer appear on the Save menu of the Axiom ribbon, or when rightclicking the file tab in the navigation pane.

 Administrators can still save a file locally by using the Export option in Axiom Explorer.